SonnyTriad/Triad-Wars-Community-Collaboration/Main Idea Thread.md

 *Update here (1.4-2.0)!
-Custom license plates, Car Derby, Expansion on Hobbie buildings, Crafting System with favours, Safes* *and Stashes, Taking/Consuming substances, Triad Specific buildings, Reworks and Balances (camera fixes, Npcs do more damage* *with guns, recoil etc), bug where tackling will briefly fall through the floor, Substance usage, Triad owned nightclubs,* *bug where xp bar will visually fill 100% when completing rackets, Walking Styles and Race options added!*
+Custom license plates, Car Derby, Expansion on Hobbie buildings, Crafting System with favours, Safes* *and Stashes, Taking/Consuming substances, Triad Specific buildings, Reworks and Balances (camera fixes, Npcs do more damage* *with guns, recoil etc), bug where tackling will briefly fall through the floor, Substance usage, Triad owned nightclubs,* *bug where xp bar will visually fill 100% when completing rackets, Walking Styles and Race options added.
+Also a bug tool!*

 - **THREAD STARTS HERE!**